The 5 Areas Of Project Management And How To Manage Each Area

 10. Regular Reporting:

-Generate regular reports to analyze cost performance, Communicate cost status and deviations from the budget to relevant stakeholders.
+Generate regular reports to analyze cost performance and communicate cost status and deviations from the budget to relevant stakeholders.

 11. Training and Communication: